duomark/etdd/README.md

 The Grand Scheme:
 -----------------

 Future plans are to use gproc for each source code file process.
-This allows querying and filtering of gproc attributes to choose the subset of code to ddisplay on the webpage.
+This allows querying and filtering of gproc attributes to choose the subset of code to display on the webpage.

 The following features are anticipated:

-  * More Isotope dynamic animation
+  * Converting from Isotype to d3 (http://mbostock.github.com/d3/) for data driven documents
   * Sorting by source code attributes (LOC, Percentages, Names, etc.)
   * Elimination of table entries (processes) that are no longer needed
   * Interaction with a source code summary to obtain more information: